 RUN THE LINE

-In 2016 the inaugural ‘Run the Line’ event took place, beginning and ending at Lamb Doyle’s pub in Sandyford, Co.
+2012 saw the inaugural ‘Run the Line’ event take place, beginning and ending at Lamb Doyle’s pub in Sandyford, Co.
 Dublin.
 Since then we have gone from strength to strength, and the decision was made in 2017 to move the start/finish line to Glencullen Adventure Park.
+This has been our location ever since, perfect for both athletes and organisers!
 See our course route section for details on the location.

 ABOUT THE DUBLIN & WICKLOW MOUNTAIN RESCUE TEAM

 The Dublin Wicklow Mountain Rescue Team (DWMRT) has its origins in An Oige MRT, one of the earliest mountain rescue teams in Ireland, formed in the 1960s.
 A core group of the current DWMRT, who were active in the An Oige team, have been providing a rescue service in the Dublin and Wicklow mountains for almost 40 years.
 The team is an entirely voluntary service available 24 hours a day, 365 days a year.
 Our main area of operations is the Dublin and Wicklow mountains, but we also cover as far as the Cooley Mountains in Co.
 Louth, and will on occasion travel to other parts of the country when requested to back up fellow mountain rescue teams and the Gardaí.

 Team members come from all walks of life, e.g. outdoors instructors, doctors, paramedics, engineers and farmers to name a few.
 They all have one thing in common, and that is their selfless desire to help others in need.
 The team has four vehicles, and is currently situated in two locations in the village of Roundwood; the Garda station which acts as a base for our first response vehicles, and a temporary depot where we house all our equipment stores, and conduct training sessions. (** We are currently looking to get planning approved to build our own Base to call home , after all these years!)